 The Movie Analogy to Running IT Projects

 It may seem strange but running IT Projects is not that much different to making movies.
-They are created in small clips and then put together at the end and the way movies are made appears to be a far better and more successful process than running IT Projects.
+They are created in small clips and then put together at the end.
+So, the way movies are made appears to be a far better and more successful process than running IT Projects.

 Programming, Analysis, and Project Management are different skills.
 Some programmers and analysts make good project managers.
 Others do not.
 Many do not want to become project managers.
 What they want to do is earn more money.

-There is a cure for this which enables you to use your best people most effectively and which helps to keep them at your organisation.
+There is a cure for this.
+It enables you to use your best people most effectively and it helps to keep them at your organisation.
 This is the use of Directors and Producers.
 In the movie industry, the Director is the person who is the creative genius, the Steven Spielberg, the person who makes the picture.
 This is your Senior Business Analyst.

 The Producer is the person who handles the logistics.
-He or she makes sure the actors are hired, the contracts drawn up, the locations are booked, everyone turns up at the right place at the right time, the costumes are made, the food arrives, the star has the best caravan, the movie is on schedule etc.
+He or she hires the actors and draws up the contracts.
+He books the locations.
+He makes sure everyone turns up at the right place at the right time, the costumes are made, the food arrives, the star has the best caravan, the movie is on schedule etc.

 Doing all this, as well as making the movie, would sap Steven Spielberg’s creative energy.
 There is no reason why he would be any good at this just because he can make good movies.